 Their digital skills will constantly be put to the test as each project will require different formats, and digital tools are ever-changing and upgrading.

-Employers may look for the following skills in a digital illustrator:
+Film and game companies may look for the following skills in a digital illustrator:

 - Training in digital illustration, graphic design, fine art